zjc19891106/JSONSerializableWrapper/README.md

 // 使用示例
 void testSerialization() {
     // Validate class serializable
-    static_assert(nlohmann::is_serializable<User>::value, "User must be serializable");//If you want to use rapidjson, you can use rapid::is_serializable<User>::value static_assert(nlohmann::is_serializable<Address>::value, "Address must be serializable");//If you want to use rapidjson, you can use rapid::is_serializable<Address>::value
+    static_assert(nlohmann::is_serializable<User>::value, "User must be serializable");//If you want to use rapidjson, you can use rapidjson::is_serializable<User>::value static_assert(nlohmann::is_serializable<Address>::value, "Address must be serializable");//If you want to use rapidjson, you can use rapidjson::is_serializable<Address>::value

     // create user & encode
     User user;